aplteam/Tatin/docs/FirstStepsWithTatin.md

  ...
 ```

 The square brackets around "tatin" declare that string to be an alias.
-Without the square brackets Tatin would assume the argument to be either a local path or a URL like `https://localhost/my_tatin_server` or a simple question mark: `]tatin.ListPackages ?` would present all known Registries to you.
+Without the square brackets Tatin would assume the argument to be either a local path or a URL like `https://localhost/my_tatin_server`

+If you omit the argument Tatin will present a list with all known Registries to you.

 A> ### Local and remote Registries
 A>